Ashtray: Types

 Standing type ashtray for passing pedestrians.

+An ashtray with a cover.
+A metal surface of the cover serves to place a cigarette during smoking, to drop ash on and to extinguish the cigarette once finished.
+Then, the user presses the mechanism and the ashes and the cigarette butt are dropped into the internal chamber.

+A trashcan equipped with an ashtray at its top.
+Because the ashes and the potentially still lit cigarette butts are separated from other garbage, the risk of fire is reduced.

 The most common ashtray design is a shallow cylinder with a flat base, to rest on a table.
 Other ashtrays, particularly in public places, are wall-mounted, and larger than standard tabletop ashtrays due to the increased use they receive.
 There are also public ashtrays combined with trashcans.

 Many ashtrays have notches at the rim, to hold cigarettes and/or a cigar.
 Frequently ashtrays were equipped in older large or luxury cars before later being available as dealer-installed accessory items.
 There are ashtrays that have a cover to prevent odor from leaving the ashtray.
 It also prevents oxygen from flowing in, so a cigarette will go out by itself, even if it has not been completely extinguished by pushing into the surface.

-An ashtray with a cover.
-A metal surface of the cover serves to place a cigarette during smoking, to drop ash on and to extinguish the cigarette once finished.
-Then, the user presses the mechanism and the ashes and the cigarette butt are dropped into the internal chamber.

-A trashcan equipped with an ashtray at its top.
-Because the ashes and the potentially still lit cigarette butts are separated from other garbage, the risk of fire is reduced.